 Liquidity becomes an issue at lower-profile events where less money is being staked.
 This can make it more difficult to either get the price that you want to back or get a low price to lay given there is less money kicking about.
 You will find disparity in liquidity at each betting exchange as well, with Betfair having a significantly higher market share than all of their competitors, and exchanges only work if people use them.

 What’s neat about the betting exchanges is that you are going to quickly be able to see what sort of bet you place and how it affects each of the selections in your betting market.

-You don’t necessarily have to use the exchanges to lay a bet, you can get creative using regular betting markets, but it might not always be as profitable as the bookie will have worked in their margins.
+You don’t necessarily have to use the exchanges to lay a bet, you can get creative using regular betting markets, but it might not always be as successful as the bookie will have worked in their margins.
 To do this, we are looking at bets that cover all but one result; a good example would be using the Win and Draw markets in football.